CapsAdmin/goluwa/README.md

 * integration with zerobrane

 # Structure
-Goluwa is split into 4 parts. core > framework > engine > game.
+Goluwa is split into 4 parts. ```core > framework > engine > game```.
 Going backwards, each part depends on the previous part, so if you delete the engine folder the game folder wont load.

 ##### 1. Core
 Contains the barebone framework that has no explicit dependencies on any shared libraries.